-WaterWalk's Gander Mountain Expansion
+WaterWalk's Gander Mountain Expansion Date completed - First Quarter 2012

 Gander Mountain recently completed a 7,500 square foot expansion and store remodel.
-The expansion incorporates a new academy and the store's remodel includes new signage, better site lines which gives guests a better overall shopping experience.
+The expansion incorporates a new academy and the store's remodel includes new signage, better site lines and a better flow to the store giving guests a better overall shopping experience.